jailbirt/theeye-docs/docs/core-concepts/the-eye-agent/index.md

 At this moment the supported distributions by the instalation script are

 The Bot is fully funtional in:

-    Redhat/Centos 6+
+    - Redhat/Centos 6+
-    Ubuntu 12+
+    - Ubuntu 12+

+NOTE:

+    - The installation script assumes that root access is granted.
-It should works out of the box on every Linux with a kernel version 3.x+.
+    - It should works out of the box on every Linux with a kernel version 3.x+.
 For Linux with Kernel 2.x could require aditional actions.

-NOTE: The installation script assumes that root access is granted.

 #### To install the Bot on Linux